JohnChang2014/custom_rqrcode/README.md

-# Render QR codes easily from your Rails 3 application
+# Render and customize QR codes from your Rails 3 application

 This gem extends rqrcode-rails published by samvincent, supporting the output in either SVG or PNG, JPEG, and GIF formats and